 Allow the children to use their favourite activities.
 This is a great tip in capturing amazing child portraits photography.

 Shooting in continuous mode will ensure that you can take a series of shots during an active moment.
-You’ll be more likely to capture the right expression.
+As a result, you’ll be more likely to capture the perfect expression.

-The beauty of digital kids photography, though, is that shooting in continuous mode doesn’t cost you anything extra.
+The beauty of digital child photography is that shooting in continuous mode doesn’t cost you anything extra.
 It also gives you all the options you could want.

-You will need a fast shutter speed if you want to freeze their movement.
-This is a great tip on how to photograph children in getting great shots.
+You will need a fast shutter speed if you want to capture the exact movement.
+This is a great tip on how to photograph children when they’re on the move.

 You may want to plan the shots.
-But when it comes to photographing children, especially little ones, be prepared for the unexpected.
+But when it comes to photographing children, especially young ones, expect the unexpected.

 In these types of photos, the emotion overrules the need for a technically perfect shot.
 The camera settings don’t need to be perfect.

-It’s said that you should never work with children or animals.
-With photography, though, children and animals can be the most entertaining subjects to work with!
+People say that you should never work with children or animals.
+With photography, though, children and animals can be the most fun subjects to work with!